Pumble vs Slack: Full Comparison of Features, Pricing and Value for 2026

 Stop notification overload with Pumble

-Slack’s notifications are also very flexible, and allow you to customize your workspace according to your needs by:
+Slack’s notifications are also very flexible.
+You can customize your workspace notifications by:

-- Choosing whether to get notifications for every message, or only when you’re mentioned.
+• Choosing whether to get notifications for all messages, or only when you’re mentioned.

-Overall, both apps get the job done and offer great options to customize your workflow.
+Overall, both Pumble and Slack get the job done and offer great options to customize your workflow.

 However, I found Pumble’s settings more intuitive and easy to navigate, especially for users who don’t want to spend time fine-tuning every detail.